Deforestation in Sri Lanka: Causes and impact

 The forests in Sri Lanka have been removed to make way for agricultural land and plantations and to provide fuel and timber.
 The sale of timber is a part of the national economy to raise revenue.
 The country is a major producer of tea and the land required for tea plantations is substantial.
 Population pressure is also a significant factor as is the removal of forested areas to make way for irrigation networks and paddy fields which was major process in the 1980s.

 Large scale agricultural and settlement schemes without the recognition given for wild animal habitats and their migration patterns have been a major driver of deforestation and degradation, particularly in the dry zone, during the last century.
 Planted crops, such as sugar cane, banana, maize and paddy, in an unplanned manner, have led to ever-increasing human-elephant conflicts.
 Such schemes have led to drastic loss of habitats food access to water sources and migratory routes of the elephant, the largest herbivore having equally large home rangers.
 In addition, the increased vulnerability of wild elephants, now numbering around 6,000 to poaching has intensified the human-elephant conflict.

 Riverine forests, often located outside the designated area network, are among the prime targets for modern-day agricultural development.
 If these forests could be conserved and maintained properly, they could serve as excellent wildlife corridors linking refugial forest fragments.
 Forest in the seasonal wet zone and intermediate zone have been either clear-felled for cash-crop agriculture or degraded, due to timber extraction or planting cardamom by removing the undergrowth.
 The remaining forests are too small, fragmented and isolated leading to their genetic impoverishment.
 Such forest contribute to the increased population density of the range of wildlife species which have now become pest species in agriculture fields.
 This has led to considerable crop losses and further to aggravated human-wildlife conflicts.

 Mangrove forests and littoral woodlands have been cleared for settlements prawn farming and fire wood collection.
 This has accelerated sea erosion, salt water intrusion and land degradation.

 Anthropogenic fires, particularly in savanna forests and grasslands, have led to the systematic degradation of forest habitats facilitating the spread of invasive species and consequently affecting natural regeneration of native species.
 Forest die-back observed in montane forests may lead to major changes in forest structure, composition and reduction in biodiversity.

 Although laws and regulations have been enacted in recent times to address most of these issues, the views of the relevant implementing agencies are not always adequately consulted during major development initiatives.
-It is also regrettable that even the well-meaning suggestions of the conservation minded public are often over for the period from 2000-2005 is estimated to be about 29,800 ha at an annual deforestation rate of 1.5%.
+It is also regrettable that even the well-meaning suggestions of the conservation minded public are often over for the period from 2000 to 2005 is estimated to be about 29,800 ha at an annual deforestation rate of 1.5%.